 The Stillbirth CRE will systematically address the Call To Action presented in The Lancet series on Ending Preventable Stillbirths, and the specific priorities identified for Australia across four priority research areas.

-- Developing novel approaches for identifying women at increased risk of stillbirth (e.g. using biomarkers).
+- Developing new approaches for identifying women at increased risk of stillbirth (e.g. using biomarkers)

 - Implementing best practice in care after stillbirth and in subsequent pregnancies

-- Improving knowledge of causes and contributors to stillbirth; improving data quality through investigation, audit and classification.
+- Improving knowledge of causes and contributors to stillbirth

 Raising public awareness